open5e/open5e/source/monsters/tome-of-beasts/G/rum-gremlin.rst

 *Found on docks and ships, these small, pot-bellied monstrosities have bright green hair, orange eyes, and a drunken stare.
-They are only a foot tall and weigh ten lb, but they are renowned for causing mischief far beyond their tiny size.
+They are only a foot tall and weigh ten pounds, but they are renowned for causing mischief far beyond their tiny size.
 Their mouths are filled with razor-sharp teeth.*